 If you are still keeping maintaining these programs manually, check them once a month.
 Many of the publishers match Microsoft’s ‘Second Tuesday’ release schedule.

 Here are some ways to keep the plugins up-to-date without having to check them individually:

 410-871-2877 in the USA

 We can automate patch installation, in ‘quiet mode’ so that patch installations don’t pop up reminders while you’re working.
 The patch installer also will track hard drive health, recent serious Windows errors, and other problems, and notify us that service is needed.

-- PatchMyPC, on the ‘Free Updater’ page.
+- PatchMyPC, on the ‘Home Users’ page.
 Download, run, and click on ‘Install Updates’ to install multiple updates at once.

 There’s a lot of information on the web about this that’s based on 1980’s electronics, and is flat out wrong.
-Turning a power supply on and off doesn’t break it or age it, unless it was junk to begin with; don’t buy no-name imports, and avoid that entire issue.
+Turning a power supply on and off doesn’t break it or age it, unless it was junk to begin with; buy name-brand power supplies with an 80+energy rating, and avoid that entire issue.

 Basically, turn the computer off if isn’t working for you.
-Working includes installing updates (the evening of the second Tuesday of the month), defragmenting the spinning drives (Wednesday morning at 1AM), or backing up (on the schedule you’re created in BackBlaze).
-Other than that, turn it off–it’s burning from 60 to 120 watts of power, less in sleep mode, but more importantly, a power problem (lightning, ground faults, and so on) on a computer that’s turned off is less likely to destroy the computer’s circuits or your files.
+Working includes installing updates (the evening of the second Tuesday of the month), defragmenting any spinning drives (Wednesday morning at 1AM), or backing up (on the schedule you’re created in BackBlaze).
+Other than that, turn it off–it’s burning from 60 to 120 watts of power, less in sleep mode, but more importantly, power problems on a computer that’s turned off, such as lightning, ground faults, and so on, are less likely to destroy the computer’s circuits or your files.

 Finally, don’t leave a computer turned on when you’re not home, unless it’s plugged into a UPS, an uninterruptible power supply, also known as a battery backup.
 You can’t predict power problems, and half of the Summer-time hardware repairs that I see are power-related.